DrFKNoble/pc_control_tutorials/boost_archive_activity/README.md

     1. Define a public default constructor.
 The constructor should not accept any arguments and and should initialise `value` as 0.0.
     1. Define a public constructor that accepts the following argument: `float v`.
 The constructor should initialise `value` as `v`.
     1. Define a public default destructor.
     1. Define a public member function named "getValue()".
 The function should not any arguments.
-The function should return an `int` data type.
+The function should return an `float` data type.
     1. Define a public member function named "setValue()".
 The function should accept the following arguments: `const float &v`.
 The function should not return a value.
 In the function, assign the parameter `v` to the member variable `value`.
     1. Use the `private` keyword to speficy following members are private members of `Sensor`.
     1. Use the `friend` keyword to make `Sensor` a friend of the `boost::serialization::access` class.